ctsit/redcap_external_module_development_guide/docs/development_class.md

 ## Getting the development exercises

-- Use Github Desktop to clone `ctsit/redcap_external_module_development_guide` (Go to File > Clone Repository, then paste `ctsit/redcap_external_module_development_guide` in the "github.com" tab).
+- Use GitHub Desktop to clone `ctsit/redcap_external_module_development_guide` (Go to File > Clone Repository, then paste `ctsit/redcap_external_module_development_guide` in the "github.com" tab).
-- Use Github Desktop to open this new repo (REMDG) in Finder/Explorer.
+- Use GitHub Desktop to open this new repo (REMDG) in Finder/Explorer.
 Copy everything in the `exercises/` folder to folder `redcap-docker-compose/www/modules/`.
 Don't copy the `exercises` folder; copy its _contents_.
 These files should be inside the `redcap-docker-compose/www/modules/` folder

 ```
 accessing_variables